danyduran/rabbit-bkya/README.md

 The solution is easy, instead of using the REST API, we need to use the GraphQL because we can get the necessary data just making a single request.
 ![GraphQL flow](images/graphql_flow.png)

+# Running project
+## Using Docker
+we need just the next command: docker-compose up --build

+## Using Virtual env
+- Create a new virtual enviroment
+- Activate the virtual env
+- run pip install -r requirements.txt
+- change to the dir src
+- run uvicorn main:app or run pytest to run the tests